MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-SFTP-custom-import.md

 1. Select **Save enrichment** after reviewing your choices.

-## Configuring connection for SFTP Custom Import
+## Configure the connection for SFTP Custom Import

 You need to be an administrator to be able to configure connections.
 You can click on **Add connection** in the wizard flow as described above *or* go to **Admin** > **Connections** and select Custom Import from the dropdown or click **Set up** on the Custom Import tile.